b1ue64/Mobile-Privacy-Tips/README.md

  ---------
  * What's this page about? <br/>
- This for helping you with mobile privacy on Android.
+ This page is for helping you with mobile privacy on Android.
  ----------
 * What's phone for custom ROMs? <br/>
 The best phone for custom ROMs is the Google Pixel lineup, as long as it isn't a carrier model.